 If you’re struggling to define your value proposition, or you aren’t sure who your ideal customer is, perhaps I can help.
-Email me or book in a free 30-minute phone consultation.
+Email me or book a free Clarity Call today.
 I look forward to hearing from you.

-We create a strong value proposition for your business in the second session of my Engineer Your Marketing Machine course.
+We create a strong value proposition for your business in the second session of my Marketing Machine Programme.
 Find out more here

 If you liked this blog you might also like…